-- Kristin is a regular contributor on the FordHarrison blog, That's What She Said, which addresses labor and employment law issues raised by employees' conduct on the popular television series, The Office.
-The website is available at http://blogs.hrhero.com/thatswhatshesaid/.
+- Regular contributor on the retired FordHarrison blog, That's What She Said, which addresses labor and employment law issues raised by employees' conduct on the popular television series, The Office.

 - "Uncertain Waters: Tennard v.
 Dretke Provides Swells of Protection for the Mentally Deficient But May Cause Rising Tides of Frivolous Claims," Mercer Law Review, (2005)

 Regular contributor to the current FordHarrison Blog, EntertainHR, an informative look across the landscape of television, movies, sports and celebrity culture from an employment-law perspective.
 The website is available at http://blogs.hrhero.com/entertainhr/.